 IDE viewing modes

-WebStorm provides special viewing modes for specific usage patterns.
-For example, if you need to focus on the code or present your code to an audience.
+WebStorm lets you switch between several viewing modes for different usage styles and scenarios.
+For example, when you need to focus on the code or present to an audience.

 Go to Enter <viewing mode> or Exit <viewing mode>.and select